16 Product Fails That Defined The Decade

 During Google’s 2012 developer conference, wingsuit flyers wearing Glass prototypes, the company’s just-unveiled face computer, jumped out of an airship (twice!) and landed on the roof of the convention center, all while connected to a Google Hangout.
 Attendees were awed.
 Unfortunately, the spectacle couldn’t assuage the failures of the pricey new gadget, a media streamer called the Nexus Q, Google announced on stage with great fanfare just moments prior.
 A free Q was given away to every conference attendee.

 The Q couldn’t play anything from non-Google services and the video buffering speed was terrible.
 It was also a $300 bowling ball.
-The New York Times reviewer said the Nexus Q was “wildly overbuilt” for how few features it had, and the product was cancelled indefinitely in January 2013.
-But Google learned from defeat: the Q laid the groundwork for Google’s much more affordable — and successful — Chromecast.
+The New York Times reviewer said the Nexus Q was “wildly overbuilt” for how few features it had, and the product was canceled indefinitely in January 2013.
+But Google learned from defeat: The Q laid the groundwork for Google’s much more affordable — and successful — Chromecast.

 13. Jawbone UP (2011)

 The Jawbone UP was a very simple always-on activity tracker.
-It was the first to be worn on the wrist (Fitbit’s offerings at the time were limited to clips), and could measure activity, meals, and sleep.
+It was the first to be worn on the wrist (Fitbit’s offerings at the time were limited to clips) and could measure activity, meals, and sleep.
 To sync the data to your phone, you plug it into your phone’s headphone jack (RIP).
 It was wonderful and easy to use — until suddenly, after a few weeks, the bands started to die.

 And even though bands stopped functioning in droves, Jawbone continued to make them.
 The company struggled to diagnose the issue and the replacement units broke, too.
 The user complaints piled up and eventually, several months later, the company paused production and offered a refund to all UP users.